 Across the channel, the Cliffs of Moher plummet into the Atlantic, marking Ireland’s precipitous western edge.
 Meanwhile, here on Inis Oirr, a gentler landscape unfolds.
-As you walk country lanes framed by stone walls, you’re enveloped in flower-strewn island greenery, the tranquility broken only by the clippety-clop of an occasional pony and trap.
-Pleasures in Ireland are simple: exploring a hilltop castle, communing with seals by the harbor, getting local insight from your innkeepers about the day’s walk.
+As you walk country lanes framed by stone walls, you’re enveloped in flower-strewn island greenery, the tranquility broken only by the clippity-clop of an occasional pony and trap.
+Pleasures in Ireland are simple: exploring a hilltop castle, communing with seals by the harbor, and getting local insight from your innkeepers about the day’s walk.
 Tonight you’ve got other fish to fry: sipping pints, swept up in the joyful strains of fiddles and pipes at a village pub in Doolin.
 This hiking tour of the west coast is the perfect beginning to your lifelong love affair with Ireland.

 - Walk along the spectacularly scenic Cliffs of Moher as the roiling Atlantic surf crashes up to 700 feet below.

-- Explore the lunar-like rockscapes of The Burren National Park, a barren but beautiful expanse of limestone karst stretching some 100 square miles.
+- Explore the lunar-like rockscapes of the Burren National Park, a barren but beautiful expanse of limestone karst stretching some 100 square miles.

 - Ferry to Inisheer, the smallest of the Aran Islands, to spend a day strolling a stunning coast rich in old Gaelic culture.

 - Stay three nights in the fishing village of Doolin, center of Ireland’s trad (traditional) music scene and home to some of its most authentic pubs.

 - Indulge in the luxuries and gourmet cuisine of properties steeped in character, from a boutique-style, eco-award-winning hotel to an 18th-century manor house.